IVPLaboratory/TDCNet/README.md

 Copyright &copy; Xidian University.

 ## Acknowledgments
-Some of the code is based on [STMENet](https://github.com/UESTC-nnLab/STME).
+Some of the code is based on [STMENet](https://github.com/UESTC-nnLab/STME) and [Video Swin Transformer](https://github.com/SwinTransformer/Video-Swin-Transformer).
 Thanks for their excellent work!

 ## License
 MIT License.
 This code is only freely available for non-commercial research use.